Heinrich-Kuhn/netronome-ivg-scripts/aovs_2.6B/test_case_2/README.md

 > The following packet sizes will be tested
 > - 64, 128, 256, 512, 1024, 1280, 1518

-The receiving VM will log the results of the test and save it to a **comma seperated file**
+The receiving VM will log the results of the test and save it to a **comma seperated file** called capture.txt This file can be found at **/root/capture.txt** of the receving VM